telliott99/MySwift/part1/intro.rst

     let s = "Hello"
     println("\(s)")

 which also works, and prints what you'd expect.

-The reason it works is that the compiler can (almost always) infer type information from the context.
+The reason it works (without the ``:String`` type declaration is that the compiler can almost always infer type information from the context.

-The usual style would be:
+The usual Swift style would be:

 .. sourcecode:: bash